NIC Logo

 • Candidates will be evaluated on the following tasks:

-• 9.1 Microcurrent treatment supplies are labeled in English
+• 8.1 Microcurrent treatment products are labeled in English

 • 9.2 Implements and supplies are visibly clean

-• 9.7 Items to be disinfected, soiled linens, and trash are disposed of in a correct manner throughout section
+• 9.11 Items to be disinfected, soiled linens, and trash are disposed of in correct containers throughout section

 All candidates have indicated they have completed this section of the examination, we will now proceed.